 Map your framework gaps with the ISO-NIST Gap Analyzer or read the complete framework crosswalk.

-An AI regulatory sandbox is a controlled testing environment administered by a national competent authority, allowing providers to develop, train, and test AI systems under direct regulatory supervision.
+An AI regulatory sandbox is a controlled testing environment administered by a national competent authority, allowing providers to develop, train, and test AI systems under direct authority supervision.

 Articles 57-62 of the EU AI Act establish the sandbox framework.
 Every EU Member State must create at least one by August 2, 2026.
 SMEs receive priority admission.
-Providers operating in good faith within a sandbox plan receive temporary immunity from administrative fines.
 Spain's AESIA has the most advanced operational sandbox with 12 participating companies.

 Learn more in our sandbox guide.